Vyral/base-template/_posts/2019-01-25-these-testimonials-demonstrate-the-value-of-eric-mortimer--associates.md

 &nbsp;

 Throughout our many years of helping clients in real estate, we’ve met a lot of wonderful people.
-Some have made testimonies about working with us at Eric Mortimer & Associates, and we’d like to share two of them with you today.
+Some have done testimonies about working with us at Eric Mortimer & Associates, and we’d like to share two of them with you today.

 Both of these clients had a fantastic experience throughout the home selling process, and they each found their homes to be sold both quickly and for top dollar.
-We are happy to have been able to work with them.<br><br>To see their testimonies, watch the video above.
+We are happy to have been able to work with them.<br><br>To see their testimonials, watch the video above.
 If you have any questions about working with Eric Mortimer & Associates, don’t hesitate to reach out to us.
 We’d be glad to help.